-1. To get clarity for your entrepreneurial vision, start by defining your core values.
+1. To get clarity for your entrepreneurial vision, start defining your core values.

 Your core values are the GPS of your life.
-They tell you what is really, really important to you.
+They tell you what is really, critical to you.
 If your vision isn’t a reflection of your core values and your entrepreneurial goals aren’t aligned with your core values, you’ll not be satisfied.

 For example –